yui/yeti/CONTRIBUTING.md

 # Contribute to Yeti

-Yeti is built by the YUI Team at Yahoo! and contributors like you.
+Yeti is built by the YUI team at Yahoo and contributors like you.
 We are excited that you are interested in improving Yeti with us.
 This guide will help make sure your contribution will be ready to ship.